mcgeever1/mcgeever1.github.io/_projects/1-project.md

 In the past decade, agricultural productivity has slowed significantly, prompting a serious reason for concern.
 The cause of this slowdown can be indicated by the decline in TFP, almost 0.8% in comparison to the decade before.
 This slowdown has been observed globally.

 **Sub-Saharan Africa (SSA) controls a quarter of the world's arable land but produces only a tenth of global output: a gap rooted in slow technology adoption.
-A major barrier to raising regional productivity is the upfront costs of adopting modern farming techniques, driven by weak financial infrastructure.** Empirical evidence from similar SSA contexts demonstrates that credit constraints particularly limit adoption of the most costly, high-impact inputs, namely improved seed and inorganic fertilizer, while less expensive technologies like agrochemicals achieve higher adoption rates regardless of credit access.[^1] This suggests that financial barriers specifically block access to the most productivity-enhancing technologies.
+A major barrier to raising regional productivity is the upfront costs of adopting modern farming techniques, driven by a weakness in both the supply and demand of credit.** Empirical evidence from similar SSA contexts demonstrates that credit constraints particularly limit adoption of the most costly, high-impact inputs, namely improved seed and inorganic fertilizer, while less expensive technologies like agrochemicals achieve higher adoption rates regardless of credit access.[^1] This suggests that financial barriers specifically block access to the most productivity-enhancing technologies.

 ---